 The entire experience was absolutely amazing – start to finish!

+The second we walked in the door, we were greeted by a wonderfully charming girl with pink hair.
 “Are you here for the cooking class?”, she pleasantly asked and then immediately led us into the back to show us where to find our aprons.

 The entire class was about 4.5 hours long and each dish we prepared happened in 3 delicious steps: